slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If you want to lift yourself up, lift up someone else."
 -- Booker T. Washington [1856]*

+> *"Those who are unhappy have no need for anything in this world but people capable of giving them their attention."
+-- Simone Weil [1909]*

 > *"No medicine cures what happiness cannot."
 -- Gabriel Garcí­a Márquez [1927]*